EpokTarren/beatrice/README.md

 [next.js]: https://nextjs.org/
 [react]: https://reactjs.org/

-Beatrice is a file upload service written in [TypeScript] using [React] and with [Next.js] as the backend framework.
+Beatrice is a file upload and URL shortening service written in [TypeScript] using [React] and with [Next.js] as the framework.

 ## Getting Started